GLOBAL SELLING BLOG

 How long does it take before demurrage charges are applied?

-The time before demurrage charges vary by carrier and port.
+The time before demurrage charges is applied varies by carrier and port.

 What are laytime and demurrage?